- Accommodation on double occupancy basis in the listed hotels and ger camps.

 Trip Difficulty Level

 Although no extreme adventures are involved, this is also not the trip for luxury and leisure seekers.
 You should be willing to walk and hike, in addition to the long day drives on dirt and rocky roads.
 Outside Ulaanbaatar, roads are unpaved, so they are bumpy and can be dusty as well.
 Please bring the pollution mask to protect your nose and mouth to avoid inhaling the dust.
 This trip requires some degree of physical fitness.
 The more physically fit you are, the more you will be able to enjoy the journey.
 If you do not lead an active life, please start soft training two or three months before the trip.
 Engage yourself in hiking, jogging, swimming, cycling, or aerobics for 25-30 minutes a day.
 Avoid using elevators or use bicycles instead of a car if it's a short ride.

-While in Mongolia, you have options of camel riding, horseback riding, dune hiking.
+While in Mongolia, you have options for camel riding, horseback riding, dune hiking.

 In Mongolian rural areas, your accommodation will be in a yurt, locally known as a 'ger.'
 The toilet and shower are in a separate building.
 The camps usually have few en suite gers that you can book on an additional cost.

 What is it like staying in a Ger Camp?